devslash-paul/Clean_data_repo/codebook.md

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
-To create the tidy data file, run the `main.R` R file.
+To create the tidy data file, run the `run_analysis.R` R file.
 This will download the raw data, unzip, merge, and then tidy it up.

 ###Cleaning of the data
 The data is cleaned by